AmazingDD/AmazingDD/README.md

 - My CV is available [here](http://amazingdd.github.io/) if you feel interested in me.

 I strongly advocate open-source and reproducible research and always devote myself to building my work into valuable real-world applications.
-My repositories aim to provide simple and easily understandable codes for those who want to manage the Recommender System area and Data Analytics quickly.
+My repositories aim to provide simple and easily understandable codes for those who want to quickly manage the Recommender System area and Data Analytics.
 In addition, some repositories store the codes of my publications and several follow-up studies.
-It would be my great honor if some work could be helpful for your research work! please feel free to PM me via:
+It would be my great honor if some work could be helpful for your research work!
+Please feel free to PM me via:

 <a alt='LinkedIn' href='https://www.linkedin.com/in/yudimars/'>
 <img align='center' src='https://img.shields.io/badge/LinkedIn-yudimars-blue?style=social&logo=linkedin'></a>